Skip to main content

 Cognitive Function and Neurophysiological Impact

 The brain is a significant target for gonadal hormones, with receptors for both estrogen and testosterone present in regions vital for memory and higher cognitive function.
-The impact of testosterone therapy on in women is an area of active investigation with varied findings.
+The impact of testosterone therapy on cognitive function in women is an area of active investigation with varied findings.

 Some observational studies and smaller trials suggest that testosterone supplementation may improve aspects of cognitive function, such as verbal learning, memory recall, and mental clarity, particularly in perimenopausal women.
 These improvements are often reported alongside enhanced mood stability and increased energy levels.